dgroomes/graphql-java-playground/README.md

 An advanced GraphQL Java program that defines and implements custom directives like `@gp_uppercase` and `@gp_sort` using a bespoke ExecutionStrategy.

 See the README in [custom-directives/](custom-directives/).

+### `instrumentation/`

+A GraphQL Java program that defines custom instrumentation code for logging purposes.

+See the README in [instrumentation/](instrumentation/).

 ## Reference